CSC-WebApps/Packumble.vue/README.md

 <a v-bind:href="url">Click</a>
 ```

 Another directive in Vue is `v-for`.
 This can be used to iterate over items in an array.
-For example, when we have an array variable `users: ['john', 'mike', 'jane']`, we can use the following code to show these users dynamically:
+For example, when we have an array variable `users: ['john', 'mike', 'jane']`, we can use the following code to bind these users in a dropdown dynamically:

 ```html
 <select name="users">